 Once your plants have grown 6 inches or so…(it took mine 30 days to get to this point)

-I have enough room to add a few more inches of soil, once they grow taller
+add more newspaper and soil, covering the leaves up to 4 inches from the top.
+I have enough room to add a few more inches of soil, once they grow taller.

 If you have a big enough laundry basket, you can continue to water and add potting soil until the potato plant starts to flower.
 Once it flowers, give it consistent water and wait…